 Note – Spring 2013 Lots of people are searching for this page so they can get more information about the traverse.
 Please be aware that since implementation of the new Hatcher Pass Management Plan there has been an unprecedented level of illegal snowmachine access occurring at the Snowbird Glacier and throughout the Glacier High Peaks Subunit that includes the MCA huts.
-If you do the traverse and observe motorized users, please document the behavior with photographs and send Hatcher Pass Rangers a detailed report.
+If you do the traverse and observe motorized users, please document the behavior with photographs and send Hatcher Pass Rangers a detailed report (report form here).
 Likewise please report what you observe to the MCA.

 I have done the Bomber Traverse and variations of it maybe 7 times (I’ve lost count)- but until last April I had never done the traverse on skis.
 This was partially due to my aversion to the dreaded Talkeetna Sugar Layer which has plagued me many times – but also in part due to my addiction to Chugach powder.
 And so when Yvonne, Alex Wilson, Rachael Steer and I planned a spring ski trip I nixed the Bomber early on in favor of something further south.
 But southern trips can be plagued by wet spring dumps and after Girdwood got 5 feet of snow the first week of April we changed gears and packed up for a Bomber Traverse.